Hi there! I'm Miss Anna. I'm the co-founder and owner of Dare to Dream.

 But I chose to obey.

-It may have been the hardest thing I ever did.
+It may have been the hardest thing I had ever done.

 And yet, within four months, I felt more connected to my church family in Braham than I had in four years in Moorhead.